tencentyun/intlcloud-documents/yehe_doc/开发者服务/Prometheus 监控服务/接入指南/抓取配置说明_intl_en.md

   [ targetLimit: uint64 ]
   # Configure the Prometheus HTTP port to be exposed and scraped.
 You can configure multiple Endpoints
   podMetricsEndpoints:
-  [ - <endpoint_config> ... ] # For more information, please see the endpoint description below
+  [ - <endpoint_config> ... ] # For more information, see the endpoint description below
   # Select the namespace where the Pod to be monitored resides.
 If it is not specified, all namespaces will be selected
   [ namespaceSelector: ]
     # Whether to select all namespaces
     [ any: bool ]
     # List of namespace to be selected
     [ matchNames: []string ]
   # Enter the label of the Pod to be monitored to locate the target Pod.
-For more information, please see [LabelSelector v1 meta](https://v1-17.docs.kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#labelselector-v1-meta)
+For more information, see [LabelSelector v1 meta](https://v1-17.docs.kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#labelselector-v1-meta)
   selector:
     [ matchExpressions: array ]
       [ example: - {key: tier, operator: In, values: [cache]} ]